harsh20212/lab-04-group-nine/README.md

 ### Give an example of a sequence in this program.
 ### Give an example of a condition in this program.

+If statement - i.e, when the person picks between a cross or an 'O'.

 ### Give an example of an iteration in this program.
 ### Give an example of a list or collection in this program.
 What is saved in the list / collection?
 ### Give an example of a function that has at least one parameter in this program.
 And, briefly explain what the function is trying to achieve.